davidj-brewster/terraform-autoscaling-gke-private/README.md

-# terraform-gke-scripts
+# terraform-autoscaling-gke-private
 Mucking around with terraform scripts to orchestrate different components on GCP, namely an application workload running across a cluster backed by several GKE nodepools.
-Eventually I'll add an AlloyDB database, external routing, build & deployment automation and some monitoring.

 I gave ChatGPT the challenge to give me an interactive / modular learning exercise to get more hands on familiar with both terraform, gcp networking and the details of GKE cluster setup.
 I also want to see how a mixed GKE cluster with preemptible and non-preemptible nodes works out as a curiousity.